Deciding how to brand your food truck may be the most important decision you’ll face as a food-on-the-go entrepreneur.

-- Professional design will ensure that your brand makes a polished impression on your customers.
+- A professional design will ensure that your brand makes a polished impression on your customers.

 If you’re on a budget but want top-of-the-line results, consider crowdsourcing your branding design.
 Crowdsourced design allows you to choose from dozens of design options for far less than you would spend at a traditional design studio.

-Crowdspring helps small business with their branding every day.
-In fact, with projects for logos, vehicle wraps, websites, social media assets and clothing design, crowdspring is a one-stop food truck design shop.
+Crowdspring helps small businesses with their branding every day.
+In fact, with projects for logo design, vehicle wraps, web design, social media assets, and clothing design, crowdspring is a one-stop food truck design shop.

 Whatever path you choose, working with professional designers will ensure a professional result and help guide you to a clearly communicated visual brand.

 Your truck is your best form of advertising – it passively interacts with every customer.